 Reduce Location Costs

 Picking the right location for your practice can be a game changer.
-But sometimes you bite off a bit more than you can chew and you end up with expensive rent or unused office space.
+But sometimes you end up with expensive rent or unused office space.
 If you don’t see your practice using the space, it may make sense to either rent it out or let go of it.

 Renting out extra space or selling it could allow for other businesses to set up shop and contribute to you getting more foot traffic and increasing your patient count.
-Additionally, you’ll eliminate the cost of maintaining an empty room.
+Additionally, you’ll lower your energy bills or property tax if you own.

 Sell or Rent Out Underused Equipment